-Grey: You see this indicator type on your first Morning Readiness reading (or if you haven’t taken a MR reading in a while).
-The grey indicator with a score of n/a shows that you need to establish a baseline of a few days to compare to before you can start receiving Morning Readiness scores, indicators, and recommendations.
+N/A: You see this indicator type on your first Morning Readiness reading (or if you haven’t taken an MR reading in a while).
+The score of n/a shows that you need to establish a baseline of a few days to compare to before you can start receiving Morning Readiness scores, indicators, and recommendations.

 Green: indicates that compared to your own personal trends, you should be able to handle more stress today and still experience stability or favorable adaptation over the long run.
-In other words, if recovery and long term results aren’t your goal for today, then the absolute value of HRV may be more important than the Green, Yellow, Red indicator.
+In other words, if recovery and long-term results aren’t your goals for today, then the absolute value of HRV may be more important than the Green, Yellow, and Red indicators.

 This often includes being able to:

 - Tackle a few more items on your to-do list